Universal Influenza Program Frequently Asked Questions From Immunizers

 What does the Chief Public Health Office do with the vaccine reports?

 The Chief Public Health Office maintains an electronic Immunization Registry that is accessible to Immunizers to view a patient’s vaccine history.
-For information on how you can access the Immunization Registry, please contact the Chief Public Health Office at (902) 368-4996.
+Immunizers need to request access to the Immunization Registry by contacting the Chief Public Health Office at (902) 368-4996.

 What do I do with leftover vaccines at the end of the season?

 Immunizers are responsible for returning any unused vaccines to the Provincial Pharmacy.
 Unused and expired vaccines are returned at the end of the season to the manufacturer for a rebate.
 Please ensure that your name and location is clearly identified on any returned vaccines.

 What do I do if there is an adverse event following immunization (AEFI)?

 All immunizers must monitor the health and safety of the individuals to whom influenza vaccine is administered; Immunizers shall have in place protocols for management of anaphylaxis and influenza vaccine must only be administered in settings where these protocols are in place.

 All unexpected adverse events following administration of influenza vaccine must be reported to the CPHO within 24 hours as soon as observed or reported using the Adverse Event Following Immunization (AEFI) form.